 I asked Mr. Akagi for omakase, or “the chef’s choice”.
-Letting the roaster pick your coffee is a good thing to do in Japan; it’s a great ice breaker.
+Letting the roaster pick your coffee is a good thing to do in Japanese culture; it’s a great ice breaker.
 And what he prepared was somehow very similar to what I drank at Cafe de l’Ambre.

 The coffee at Blue Mountain is freshly ground and weighed, the water is heated until it reaches the perfect temperature, and then the coffee is brewed using a nel drip and served in the finest china.
 These tiny cups are always full of rich, strong, and perfectly balanced coffee.
 You can taste the origin, no matter what you’re drinking.